nairod2000/nutrition_backend/README_API.md

 ### User's Goal Nutrient Status

-This endpoint provides information about the nutrient status based on the user's active goal.
-It calculates the total consumption for each nutrient in the active goal based on items consumed by the user on the current date.
+This endpoint returns details about the status of the user’s nutrient consumption on the current day compared to the user's active goal.
+It calculates the total consumption for every nutrient contained in the active goal based on the items and combined items that the user has recorded as consumed on the current date.

 - **Endpoint:** `/api/goal-nutrient-status/`
-- **Method:** GET

 **Request:**
 ```
-GET /api/goal-nutrient-status/
+GET
-Content-Type: application/json
-Authorization: Token user_token
+(Leave request body blank)
 ```

 **Response:**